James-VT/MS3_Halo_Pizza/README.md

     * Materialize was used for some HTML component templates and CSS styling.
 * Why Materialize?
     * Materialize provides out-of-the-box features which make certain commonly-found features of web design quick and easy.

+## Credits

+During work on this project I had the misfortune to lose the workspace to a glitch the good folks at Gitpod never truly explained, but they sent me a downloadable version of the workspace.
+Huge thanks to Alan, tutor at Code Institute, and fellow students SuzyBee and Scott Böning for their patient assistance and encouragement at getting my project back up and running.